Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 These are the key tasks and responsibilities of a moderator:

-### A. Enforce guidelines
+1. Enforce guidelines.
 A moderator ensures that all participants adhere to the Community Guidelines.

-### B. Remove inappropriate content
+2. Remove inappropriate content.
 A moderator must remove posts, comments, or images that violate the rules.
 This includes off-topic material that derails the conversation.

-### C. Keep discussions on-topic
+3. Keep discussions on-topic.
 If a conversation strays too far from its original purpose, a moderator should gently guide it back on track to keep it relevant and productive.

-### D. Organize content

-A moderator might merge duplicate discussion threads, split a single conversation into multiple topics if it becomes too broad so users can easily find what they are looking for.
+4. Organize content.
+A moderator may merge duplicate discussion threads, split a single conversation into multiple topics if it becomes too broad so users can easily find what they are looking for.

-### E. De-escalate conflicts
+5. De-escalate conflicts.
 When debates become heated and unproductive, a moderator may issue a public reminder to remain civil, temporarily lock a thread, or warn individuals.

-### F. Manage users
+6. Manage users.
 In cases of repeated or severe rule-breaking, a moderator has the authority to warn, suspend, or permanently ban users from the community.

 ## Enforcement